 Maria, a child of age 8, makes regular wishes to Santa Claus.
 She lives in Switzerland, in a town called Russin.
 This year she wished for a new ball.
 In these sentences a number of subjects occur: Maria, Santa Claus, Switzerland, Russin, the age of 8, Maria's wish in 2021, the year 2021.
 In our system only four are represented as a topic, namely it is Switzerland, Maria's wish in 2021, the year 2021, and ball, not the particular ball Maria gets, but ball as a gift option.
 The rest of the information is present in our system, but not as topics.

 Which subjects of your universe of discourse, your domain, will become topics is a design choice.
 There is no rule of thumb.
 The advantage of a topic is that you can make any number of statements about its subject.
 Names, occurrences, and associations are dead ends in this aspect.
 Therefore they introduce less complexity in the system.
 When there is a small chance that you might want to say more about a subject at a later stage, rather treat it as a topic from the beginning.
 Later remodeling is tied to the risk that you have to take the system partially or completely offline.

 A name in Topic Maps is a simple string value.
 It belongs to exactly one topic.
 An occurrence is similar to a name: it is also a string value, but has a datatype in addition.
-This way we can easily transform the value and perform computations with numbers, date, time, and duration.
+This way we can easily transform the value and perform computations with numbers, dates, times, and durations.
 There is no limit on how many names and occurrences a topic can have.
 It is not difficult to decide whether to use name or occurrence.
 People use names to refer to subjects in communication, thus they are usually short and easy to remember.